sbcshop/EncroPi-Software/README.md

 Under this folder you will get three micropython files:

 * One file is simply the liberary file i.e, "encropi.py"
-* File 2nd, i.e "data_transfer_to_EncroPi.py" is the standard python code file for sending data from our Desktop/laptop to our EncroPi board
+* File 2nd, i.e "data_transfer_to_EncroPi (1).py" is the standard python code file for sending data from our Desktop/laptop to our EncroPi board
-* Third file is the main file of recieving data to our encroPi
+* The third file(data_save_to_sdcard.py) is the main file for recieving data to our encroPi.
+This file should save in EncroPi board as "main.py" file before sending any data to it.